-What would you do if the government grants your company a contract and you put your best employee on the task and they do such a good job the government hires that employee away from you?
+What would you do if the government granted your company a contract and you put your best employee on the task who does such a good job the government hires that employee away from you?
 Now, the government has promised a replacement, but they drag their feet to replace the employee and refuse to pay for the time for the unstaffed position, even though the contract was fixed-price.
 According to the Civilian Board of Contract Appeals (CBCA), this was the situation for Financial & Realty Services (FRS).
 So were any government employment rules violated?

 In this case, Financial & Realty Services, LLC, CBCA No. 5354, 16-1 BCP 36472 (Aug.
 18, 2016), FRS was awarded and held a GSA Schedule contract for facilities maintenance and management services.
 As part of the contract, GSA awarded FRS a task order to include the management of federal buildings in the Dallas/FortWorth Service Center.
 The task was simply to provide a property manager.
 As part of the task order requirement, the property manager must obtain a National Agency Check with Inquiries (NACI) clearance within three months of award and maintain it through the life of the contract.
 FRS had an employee serve in the property manager position for about a year.
 Then, in the fall of 2014, the government interviewed and hired the employee away; basically to do the same job they was doing for FRS.